Applejack21/laravel-actions/README.md

 - ``--perma-delete`` Whether the delete action class should have a perma delete option.

 The files are then put into the folder ``app\Actions\<model_name>``.
 If there are files already in this folder it'll prompt you to replace these with the ones generated instead.

+<a name="examples"></a>
+## Examples
+See the ``examples`` folder for a list of action files that have been generated using this command based on the default User model from Laravel.
+I shall try my best to remember to update the examples alongside code changes.

 <a name="suggestions"></a>
 ## Suggestions